| Little Rock, Arkansas

 me that I was actually playing with one of rock and roll's ledgendary voices.
 Paul was a

+complete gentleman, very polite and the rehearsals went smoothly.
 The day of the show, we had a sound check at 2:00 and tried to dial in the PA at the

 theater and also smooth up some rough edges on the show.
 The actual show is kind of a